MatMath/rpi_HouseAutomation/readme.md

 ## But Why?
 If you want a simple system all build already use: https://github.com/ccrisan/motioneyeos I did that because I was bored and I wanted to control more than just the camera.

+## Structure:
+- One Webserver in Express/node only to manually control the system (optional).
+- RPI + Node + storage on MongoDB (atlas).

 ## Short setup checklist from blank SD Card:
 - Download/install Raspian
 - Update upgrade all package.
 - Install latest node with "n" or "nvm"
 - Add key to Github
 - Download repo
-- copy simpleAuth.sample.json simpleAuth.json / Edit it.
-- Install/setup motion
+- Install/setup motion (for Video)
+- Config the MongoDB URL in './config'
 - "Should work"

 ## Flow